JBroks/unicornattractor_issue_tracker/README.md

 - **Delete confirmation alerts** - alerts created using **Bootstrap** framework modals that asks user to confirm deletion.

+- **Login modal popups** - when user is not authenticated and treis to e.g. like a post or add a comment a pop up will appear asking him or her to sign in first;

 #### Other

 - **Pagination** - flask paginations styled with Bootstrap classes is used for the project to paginate content such as tickets, threads, post, comment etc.;